 Mindfulness-Based Compassionate Living Course

-The course is designed to alleviate suffering (one’s own and that of others) and enhance physical, psychological and social wellbeing by offering a science-based training in (self-)compassion, building on mindfulness skills.
-Many of us recognise the tendency to overlook ourselves while trying to be compassionate.
-The focus in this course is to develop a kinder and warmer relationship with ourselves, to find a healthy balance between caring for others and caring for ourselves and to find ease with life’s inevitable pain and ‘dis-ease’.
+The course is designed to alleviate suffering, one’s own and that of others, and to enhance physical, psychological and social wellbeing by offering a science-based training in self-compassion, building on mindfulness skills.
+Many of us tend to overlook ourselves while trying to be compassionate.
+The focus in this course is to develop a kinder and warmer relationship with ourselves, to find a healthy balance between caring for others and caring for ourselves and to find ease with life’s inevitable pain and dis-ease.

 More specific aims are:

 The course format was developed by Erik van den Brink and Frits Koster and draws on the work of Paul Gilbert, Tara Brach, Christopher Germer, Rick Hanson and others.
 Many of the practices are based on traditional Buddhist meditation practices which focus on the cultivation of compassion.

 The course runs over 8 weeks with a two and a half hour class each week, 6.30 pm – 9 pm and includes one silent practice day.
 In the group sessions you are introduced to the practices and exercises.
 We then explore our experiences and reflect on them and put them within the context of neuroscience and some basic psychological principles.

 Going through the course can be challenging at times and it is important that you are willing and ready to explore difficulties and personal patterns at your own pace within the safety of the group.
 The process of beginning to notice our own struggles is the gateway to compassion, and self-compassion leads to extending compassion to others.
 By doing the practices we can build our resources which leads to greater appreciation of our life and the hardwiring of happiness.